 And that’s it, you’ve now learned how to make dialogue sound effects in Tyranobuilder.
 You might be able to apply some of these techniques to Ren’Py or VN Maker, but I’m still learning myself, so there’s plenty to learn!

 Thank you so much for reading Mr. Dave Pizza.
 If you like what you see, please have a look around, especially my How-To Section.
-I am creating new articles like this one for gamers AND devs every week now.
 And please come back!
 Thank you!